A Beginner Strength Workout to Do on a GLP-1 at Home

 Do you lose muscle on a GLP-1?+

 You can.
-When you lose weight, some of it comes from muscle, not just fat — in a body-composition analysis of the STEP 1 trial, about 40% of the weight lost was lean body mass, the tissue that includes your muscle.
+When you lose weight, some of it comes from muscle, not just fat — across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost, the tissue that includes your muscle.
 The good news is that regular strength work signals your body to hold onto it, which is exactly what this routine is for.

 How many times a week should I strength train on a GLP-1?+